tykiww/CV/_posts/2017-03-05-fitting-a-seasonal-arima.md

 ### Case

-*What is the MONTHLY US residential energy consumption for the next 2 years for the 'Short-Term'*
+*What is the MONTHLY US residential energy consumption for the next 2 years?*

 ![](http://needtoknow.nas.edu/energy/media/media_browser_uploads/images/item_1_.jpg)

-As behavioral economics dictates, monthly values tend to rise and fall according to season.
-Winter Holidays seem to bring in some the highest volume of consumption during a period.
-Ice cream sales on aggregate decrease significantly during the winter.
+Monthly values tend to rise and fall according to season.
+It's just how people are!
+For example, winter holidays seem to bring in some the highest volume of retail revenue in a year.
+On the other hand, ice cream sales decrease on aggregate during this period.

 ### Exploratory Data Analysis

-Likewise, energy consumption in the US functions in a similar way.
+Likewise, energy consumption in the US has its own trends.
 Let's take a look at how we can forecast the 2-year energy consumption for US residents.
 Data comes from [eia.gov](http://eia.gov) which stores "energy information" including energy sources and news events that may adversely or conversely affect energy acquisition in the US.
-Finding the right type of data is a little hairy, but luckily there are filters that let you adjust parameters before you download any of the data.
-We are going to rip the energy data from the 'short-term energy outlook' found in the `read.csv` link.
+Finding the right type of data can get a little hairy, but eia has it all covered.
+Let's rip the energy data from the 'short-term energy outlook' found in the `read.csv` link.

 ``` r
 data1 <- read.csv("http://www.eia.gov/totalenergy/data/browser/csv.cfm?tbl=T02.01")